-(a) a) Introduction by ordinance.
-C .1 ~ : •1 1 1 1.
-1
+(a) Introduction by ordinance.

 A member of the City Council may introduce a proposed ordinance to expressly approve, authorize, or amend:

-(1) a major variance;
+- (1) a major variance;

-(2) a conditional use;
+- (2) a conditional use;

-(3) a text amendment;
+- (3) a text amendment;

-(4) a map amendment;
+- (4) a map amendment;

-(5) an educational campus master plan;
+- (5) an educational campus master plan;

-(6) a hospital general development plan;
+- (6) a hospital general development plan;

-(7) an area of special sign control; or
+- (7) an area of special sign control; or

-(8) a planned unit development.
+- (8) a planned unit development.

-(b) Introduction by application.
+- (b) Introduction by application.

-(1) Notwithstanding subsection (a) of this section, a person must file an application under this subsection to request:
+- (1) Notwithstanding subsection (a) of this section, a person must file an application under this subsection to request:

-(i) a minor variance;
+- (i) a minor variance;

-(ii) a major variance that, at the time of filing, is not the subject of legislation before the City Council;
+- (ii) a major variance that, at the time of filing, is not the subject of legislation before the City Council;

-(iii) a conditional use that, at the time of filing, is not the subject of legislation before the City Council;
+- (iii) a conditional use that, at the time of filing, is not the subject of legislation before the City Council;

-(iv) a use permit;
+- (iv) a use permit;

-(v) a zoning appeal; and
+- (v) a zoning appeal; and

-(vi) a zoning consultation.
+- (vi) a zoning consultation.

-(2) An application for a variance, conditional use, use permit, or zoning appeal must be
+- (2) An application for a variance, conditional use, use permit, or zoning appeal must be filed by:

-filed by:

-- (i) the owner of property to which the application applies; or - (ii) a person expressly authorized by the owner in writing. - (3) An application for a zoning interpretation must be filed by: - (i) an owner of any property in the City; - (ii) a person expressly authorized by a property owner in writing; or - (iii) any City Councilmember or other official of City government.

-(c) Filing.

-- (1) All applications must be filed with the Zoning Administrator. - (2) An application must be: - (i) on the form provided by the City; and - (ii) filed with the number of copies that the instructions specify. - (3) The application must include the information, plans, and data specified by the City's application requirements and sufficient to determine whether the application conforms with the requirements of this Code. - (4) All plans must be at a scale sufficient to permit a clear and precise understanding of the proposal. - (d) Traffic mitigation. - (1) Referral to DoT.
+- (i) the owner of property to which the application applies; or - (ii) a person expressly authorized by the owner in writing. - (3) An application for a zoning interpretation must be filed by: - (i) an owner of any property in the City; - (ii) a person expressly authorized by a property owner in writing; or - (iii) any City Councilmember or other official of City government. - (c) Filing. - (1) An application for a conditional use, conditional sign, or appeal from the Zoning Administrator must be filed with BMZA.
+All other applications must be filed with the Zoning Administrator - (2) An application must be: - (i) on the form provided by the City; and - (ii) filed with the number of copies that the instructions specify. - (3) The application must include the information, plans, and data specified by the City's application requirements and sufficient to determine whether the application conforms with the requirements of this Code. - (4) All plans must be at a scale sufficient to permit a clear and precise understanding of the proposal. - (d) Traffic mitigation. - (1) Referral to DoT.

-Within 15 business days of receiving a completed application, the Zoning Administrator must refer the application and all accompanying documents to the Director of Transportation, if:
+Within 15 business days of receiving a completed application, the Zoning Administrator or the BMZA, as the case might be, must refer the application and all accompanying documents to the Director of Transportation, if:

-- (i) traffic-mitigation requirements for the proposed structure or use have not already been complied with in accordance with this Code or the City Building, Fire, and Related Codes Article; and - (ii) the proposed structure or use: - (A) is in a Traffic-Mitigation Zone designated in Building Code § 3805 {"Traffic-Mitigation Zone"} and involves 10 or more dwelling units; - (B) involves 15,000 sq. ft. or more of gross floor area; or - (C) involves 50 or more dwelling units.
+- (i) traffic-mitigation requirements for the proposed structure or use have not already been complied with in accordance with this Code or the City Building, Fire, and Related Codes Article; and - (ii) the proposed structure or use: - (A) is in a Traffic-Mitigation Zone designated in Building Code § 3805 {"Traffic-Mitigation Zone"} and involves 10 or more dwelling units; - (B) involves 15,000 sq. ft. or more of gross floor area; or

-(2) Mitigation required.
+- (C) involves 50 or more dwelling units. - (2) Mitigation required.